-

 Valentina D'Efilippo (APOSTROPHE ONE)

 Learn how Valentina D'Efilippo goes beyond standard charts, turning data into meaningful experiences that enhance knowledge.
-She’ll illustrate her approach to fostering understanding, connectivity, compassion, and action across different audiences – from illustrated books for twins to digital twins.
+She’ll illustrate her approach to fostering understanding, connectivity, compassion, and action across different audiences – from illustrated books to digital twins.

 6:00-6:20